 Typical responsibilities of an Investor Relations Manager, according to multiple job descriptions as of 2017, include a wide range of tasks.

-The main responsibilities of an IR Manager are:
+The main responsibilities of an Investor Relations Manager are:

 Within the IR department, these tasks serve as the information backbone and support needed by those within the department, and sometimes the equity analysts themselves, who directly interact with investors and management.

 To become an IR Manager, companies usually require a Bachelor’s degree in Finance, Accounting, Communications, Economics, or related fields.
-A Master’s degree (such as an M.B.A.) is not necessary but could be considered an asset.
+A Master’s degree (such as an M.B.A.) is not necessary but is considered an asset.

-IR Manager is not typically listed as an entry level position, so companies will usually require anywhere from 2 to 7 years work experiences in positions where the applicant has gained experience in investor relations, public relations, financial investment, accounting, legal, and other related fields.
-It is strongly preferred that these experiences be from a publicly traded company that operated under the regulatory framework regarding investor information disclosure laws.
-Experience within the same industry as the company is also a plus.
+Investor Relations Manager is not typically listed as an entry-level position.
+Companies usually require anywhere from two to seven years of work experience in positions where the applicant has gained experience in investor relations, public relations, financial investment, accounting, legal, and other related fields.
+It is strongly preferred that these experiences be with a publicly-traded company that operated under the regulatory framework regarding investor information disclosure laws.
+Experience within the same industry as the hiring company is also a plus.

-Applicants must demonstrate extremely strong communication (verbal, written, graphical) skills, as well as the ability to develop and maintain business relationships.
-Strong understanding of financial reports, analytic methods, financial data tools are often required.
-Due to the large amounts of data to be processed and presented, applicants should have intermediate-high proficiency with the MS Office Suite, particularly Word, Excel, Access, and PowerPoint, as well as the ERP software of choice used by the company.
+Applicants must demonstrate extremely strong communication (verbal, written, graphic) skills, as well as the ability to develop and maintain business relationships.
+A strong understanding of financial reports, analytic methods, and financial data tools are often required.
+Due to the large amounts of data to be processed and presented, applicants should have intermediate-high proficiency with the MS Office Suite, particularly Word, Excel, Access, and PowerPoint, as well as with the ERP software of choice used by the company.

-The position requires some international traveling.
-Due to the effects on finance by globalization, multi lingual applicants can expect a slight advantage.
+The position often requires some international traveling.
+Due to the effects on finance by globalization, multilingual applicants can expect a slight advantage.